ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Introduction

-Section 3 in the Remote ATtestation procedures (RATS) Architecture {{Section 3 of -rats-arch}} gives an overview of the roles and conceptual messages in the IETF RATS Architecture.
+{{Section 3 of -rats-arch}} provides an overview of the roles and conceptual messages in the IETF RATS architecture.
 As discussed in that document, a Verifier accepts a well-defined set of RATS conceptual messages: Evidence, Endorsements and Reference Values, as well as Appraisal Policy for Evidence.
 A Verifier appraises Evidence using Appraisal Policy for Evidence, typically against a set of Reference Values.

-Various formats of conceptual messages exist, including standard and vendor-specific formats.
-One of the purposes of a Verifier is depicted in Figure 9 of {{-rats-arch}}.
-A Verifier is intended to be able to accept Evidence in a variety of formats and generate Attestation Results in the formats needed by a Relying Parties it is intended to cater.
+When {{-rats-arch}} was developed, Reference Values and Endorsements were outside the scope of the RATS Working Group's charter.
+However, this has since changed, and the purpose of this document is to update {{-rats-arch}} to provide further details on Reference Values and Endorsements.

 # Actual State vs Reference State {#statetypes}